osg-htc/user-school-2023/docs/materials/software/part4-ex3-arguments.md

 	(We're using `results3.txt`) to distinguish between the previous two runs.)

-1. Now go back to the wrapper script.
-Each scripting language (bash, perl, python, R, etc.) will have its own particular syntax for capturing command line arguments.
-For bash (the language of our current wrapper script), the variables `$1`, `$2` and `$3` represent  the first, second, and third arguments, respectively.
+1. For bash (the language of our current wrapper script), the variables `$1`, `$2` and `$3` represent  the first, second, and third arguments, respectively.
 Thus, in  the main command of the script, replace the various names with these variables: